-Heron Therapeutics, Inc. is a commercial-stage biotechnology company focused on improving the lives of patients by developing best-in-class medicines that address major unmet medical needs.
-We are developing novel, patient-focused solutions that apply our innovative science and technologies to already-approved pharmacological agents for patients suffering from cancer and pain.
+Heron is a commercial-stage biotechnology company focused on improving the lives of patients by developing best-in-class treatments that address some of the most important unmet patient needs.
+We are developing novel, patient-focused solutions that apply our innovative science and technologies to already approved pharmacological agents for patients suffering from cancer or pain.

 On August 9, 2016, our first commercial product, SUSTOL, was approved by the FDA.
 We developed SUSTOL for the prevention of chemotherapy-induced nausea and vomiting ("CINV").
-SUSTOL is indicated, in combination with other antiemetics, in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy or anthracycline and cyclophosphamide combination chemotherapy regimens.
-We commenced commercial sales of SUSTOL in October 2016.
+SUSTOL is indicated, in combination with other antiemetics, in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy ("MEC") or anthracycline and cyclophosphamide ("AC") combination chemotherapy regimens.
+We commenced commercial sales of SUSTOL in the U.S. in October 2016.